redwoodjs/redwood/packages/cli/src/lib/merge/README.md

 ## Design Summary

-Broadly speaking, `merge()` requires the caller to answer two questions about the merge (but provides defaults for the first)
+Broadly speaking, `merge()` requires the caller to answer two questions about the merge (but provides a default for the first)

 1. How do we choose which AST nodes to merge?
 2. How do we merge AST nodes?